varyg1001/nyaaup/README.md

    Upload torrents to Nyaa

 Upload Tags:
-   -u, --uncensored              Use Uncensored tag in title.
+   -u, --uncensored              Use Uncensored tag in display name.
+   -b, --batch                   Use Batch tag in display name.
-   -ms, --multi-subs             Use Multi-Subs tag in title.
+   -ms, --multi-subs             Use Multi-Subs tag in display name.
-   -da, --dual-audio             Use Dual-Audio tag in title.
+   -da, --dual-audio             Use Dual-Audio tag in display name.
-   -ma, --multi-audios           Use Multi-Audios tag in title.
+   -ma, --multi-audios           Use Multi-Audios tag in display name.
    -a, --auto / -na, --no-auto   Auto detect Multi-Subs, Multi-Audios or Dual-Audio.
 (Default: True)

 Upload Settings: